 These are the reasons that container shipping is so popular in the region, and not just for raw materials and other containerised goods – it works just as easily for cars as well.

 Containerised Car Shipping Solutions from Trans-Rak

-Shipping containers radically streamline the process of shipping cars between islands in a place like the Philippines, as well as saving time and lowering the risk of damage.
+Shipping containers radically streamline the process of shipping cars between islands in a place like the Philippines, as well as saving time and lowering the risk of damage; find out more about how we ensure your car is secure.
 Our R-RAK and EL-RAK stainless steel racking solutions help transport companies get better value from container shipments, by increasing the storage capacity of each shipping container.
 To find out more, or to request a quote, please get in touch today.
 You can also download our free Containerised Car Transport Guide by clicking here.